Many Corsair HS60 users are reporting that their headset microphone is not working properly. They can’t talk to people on the headset microphone.

 - Make sure Allow apps to access your microphone is turned on.

-Hopefully this fixes your microphone issue.
-But if not, there are still three fixes you can try.
+Hopefully, this method can fix your microphone issue.
+But if not, you can try the next method.

 Method 2: Check your microphone device settings

 Your Corsair HS60 mic may be disabled or not set as the default device on your computer.
 Or the microphone volume is set to a very low value so it can’t record your sound clearly.
-To check these settings:
+Check these settings:

 - Hold down the Windows logo key and the R key on your keyboard at the same time to bring up the Run dialog, then type “control panel” and press Enter.